 Born: November 4, 1908

-Worked on the first atom bomb in the U.K. and in Los Alamos.during World War II.
+Worked on the first atom bomb in the United Kingdom (UK) and in Los Alamos during World War II.
 Resigned from the Project as soon as it became clear that Germany was not working on the bomb.
 Was the only Scientist to have left the Manhattan project before the bomb was tested.

 Following the trauma of working on a weapon of mass destruction, he changed the direction of his research to one which could be directly applied to the benefit of mankind, namely medicine.